-By using a time-tracking software, you can mark your time entries as billable or non-billable.
+By using time-tracking software, you can mark your time entries as billable or non-billable.
 This way, you will receive payments for your billable hours and study your non-billable hours to improve efficiency and revenue.

 The importance of accurate taxable wages

 Keeping up with your business finances seems like a simple matter.
 However, practically, it is not.
-It requires discipline, organization and of course the help of technology.
-On top of this, taxes are parts of your income that the government get hold of in order to provide taxpayers with specific services and benefits.
+It requires discipline, organization, and of course the help of technology.
+On top of this, taxes are parts of your income that the government gets hold of in order to provide taxpayers with specific services and benefits.
 The procedure of doing federal taxes is much more demanding for self-employed professionals.
 They are responsible for accurately tracking their income before submitting their taxes.
 They also have to file quarterly payments to the tax authorities in accordance with that income.
 On the contrary, regular employees only have a part of their salaries withheld by their employers for taxes.